Skip to content

 SBA vs Conventional for Buying a Veterinary Practice

-SBA financing may be useful for acquisition buyers who want a structure that supports both the purchase and related needs like working capital.
+SBA financing is often useful for acquisition buyers who want a structure that supports both the purchase price and related needs.
+This might include extra working capital to support the transition.

 Best fit for acquisitions

-• SBA may be better for more flexible deal structure
+• SBA may be better for a more flexible deal structure

 • Conventional may be better for strong borrowers buying strong practices